Updated: October 2017

 How much does it cost to self-publish a book for the first time?

 I think you’ll agree with me that there’s a lot to self-publishing a book for the first time.

-These are just three of the questions I faced last year when I self-published A Handbook for the Productive Writer.
+These are just three of the questions I faced when I started self-publishing books.

 In this blog post, I’ll explain how much it costs to self-publish a book on Amazon and other digital stores.

 But first off… self-publishing a book is easy and free… right?

 Well, you could finalise a draft today.
 You could prepare your digital book file, knock up a book cover in Paint (oh, my eyes, it burns!), upload it all to Amazon and have a book for sale within hours.

 Well, professional authors take care to create books that readers love.